MontyPythonM/WorkoutReservation/README.md

 # <p align="middle">WorkoutReservationWebApp<p>

-### <p align="middle"> This project is a Rest Api simulating a workout booking service made using ASP.NET Core, created for learning purposes. <p>
+### <p align="middle"> This project is a Rest Api simulating a workout booking service made using ASP.NET Core, created for learning purposes.
+The angular frontend project is currently under development.<p>

 ## How does it work?